-Greenlight has notified GM of its intent to nominate a slate of three nominees for election to the Board at the Annual Meeting and to present the Greenlight Proposal.
-Also, Greenlight has filed with the SEC preliminary proxy materials indicating its intent to furnish a proxy statement to shareholders of the Company, together with a proxy card.
+Greenlight has notified GM of its intent to nominate a slate of four nominees for election to the Board at the Annual Meeting and to present the Greenlight Proposal.
 The Company is not responsible for the accuracy of any information contained in any proxy solicitation materials used by Greenlight or any other statements that it may otherwise make.
 The Board unanimously recommends that you disregard any proxy card or solicitation materials that may be sent by Greenlight.
 Voting to "Withhold" on Greenlight's proxy card with respect to any Greenlight Nominee is not the same as voting FOR your Board's nominees on the WHITE proxy card or voting instruction form, because a vote to "Withhold" with respect to a Greenlight Nominee on its proxy card will revoke any proxy you previously submitted.
-If you have already voted using Greenlight's proxy card, you may change your vote by executing and returning the enclosed WHITE proxy card or voting instruction form.
+If you have already voted using Greenlight's proxy card, you may change your vote by executing and returning the enclosed WHITE proxy card or voting instruction form, or by voting by telephone or by Internet by following the instructions provided on the enclosed WHITE proxy card or voting instruction form.
 Only the latest dated proxy you submit will be counted.
 If you have any questions or need assistance voting, please call the Company's proxy solicitor, Innisfree M&A Incorporated ("Innisfree") toll free at: (for shareholders within the U.S. or Canada) +1 (877) 825-8964 and (for shareholders outside of the U.S. and Canada) +1 (412) 232-3651.